 Management is still assessing the financial impact of the incident and the assets damaged by the fire, and has engaged with the Group's insurers.
-Costs recognised are those which have been incurred to date and can be reliably measured, including £0.3m of service credits deducted from revenue during the period.
+Costs recognised are those which have been incurred to date and can be reliably measured.
+This includes £12.3m being the impact of revenue not recognised as a result of service credits payable in relation to the incident.